Archetypal Form

 Dig deeper with Sebastian →

-these 'primordial images,' as he called them, formed the biological pattern according to which our basic human psychological structure is formed... the natural blueprints that dictate the shape of our inner mental structures.
+these ‘primordial images’… formed the biological pattern according to which our basic human psychological structure is formed.
+We might think of them as the natural blueprints that dictate the shape of our inner mental structures

-Johnson renders archetypal form accessible by describing it as biological blueprint — innate structural molds determining psychological shape, instinctual roles, and modes of perception.
+Johnson renders archetypal form accessible as biological blueprint, describing primordial images as pre-given structural templates that determine instinctual roles, psychological organization, and modes of perception.

 Johnson, Robert A., Inner Work: Using Dreams and Active Imagination for Personal Growth, 1986supporting